Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/README.md

 Looking for more?
 Try these out:

 - Display the year in the footer by getting the year via JS using the Date Object
-- Add a Like Count to each project.
-This will be a prop that is a number.
+- Add a list of links in the footer.
-- Display the Like count in the Project Component.
+- Change the design.
+Add your own CSS ideas to what was presented here.

 # Next